mozekin/signalsciences/README.md

 ## Installation
 powershell Install-SignalSciences.ps1

-### Note: There is user prompt requiring user interaction upon execution
+Note: There is user prompt requiring user interaction upon execution

+Ensure the accesskeyid and secretaccesskey variables are updated within the script.